 Executive Order 13211 (Actions Concerning Regulations That Significantly Affect Energy Supply, Distribution, or Use) requires agencies to prepare Statements of Energy Effects when undertaking certain actions.
-In our economic analysis, we did not find that the designation of this proposed critical habitat will significantly affect energy supplies, distribution, or use.
+In our economic analysis, we did not find that this critical habitat designation would significantly affect energy supplies, distribution, or use.
 Therefore, this action is not a significant energy action, and no Statement of Energy Effects is required.
-We will further evaluate this issue if relevant comments are received during the comment period.